 False.
 For this reason, you will sometimes hear them called comparators.

-The two boolean operators we’ll cover first are:
+The two relational operators we’ll cover first are:

 - Not equals: